aklinker1/webext-core/docs/proxy-service/api.md

 ): [registerService: (...args: TArgs) => TService, getService: () => ProxyService<TService>];
 ```

-You service can also be defined as any of the following:

-- Single function
-- Class definition
-- Plain object
-- Deeply nested object containing all the above

-See [Variants](./variants) for examples of using all the different types of services.
+See [Variants](./variants) for examples on how to define the real implemenation using classes, objects, etc.

 ### Parameters